 - 1 fresh pineapple – substitute 3 cups of unsweetened pineapple juice

-This sweet and sour sauce recipe can be made from fresh cherries and pineapple or bottled juice.
-Delicious with chicken, pork, vegetables, noodles or rice.
+This sweet and sour cherry sauce recipe can be made from fresh cherries and fresh pineapple or bottled juice.
+This cherry sweet and sour sauce is delicious as a dip, in stir-fry, or drizzled on chicken, pork, vegetables, noodles, and rice.
 This large batch is perfect for freezing.

 Extract the juice by combining cherries, pineapple, and water in a large saucepan over low heat.
 Heat and simmer slowly until the fruit is soft, and the juices are released.

 Crush the fruit with a potato masher and continue simmering over low heat for 5-10 minutes, stirring occasionally.

 Strain the fruit through a damp jelly bag or double layers of cheesecloth.
 Discard the solids.
 Measure out 4 1/2 cups of juice.
 Add more water if needed.